 Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find keywords relevant to your niche.
 Focus on long-tail keywords (e.g., “best SEO tips for beginners”) as they are less competitive and easier to rank for.

-Reach out to other websites in your niche and ask for backlinks.
-Focus on earning links from authoritative and relevant sites.
+Reach out to other websites in your niche and request backlinks.
+Focus on earning links from authoritative and relevant sources.

-Use tools like Google Analytics and Google Search Console to track your website’s performance.
-Monitor your rankings, traffic, and user behavior to identify what’s working and what needs improvement.
+Track your website’s performance using tools like Google Analytics and Google Search Console.
+Monitor your rankings, traffic, and user behavior to identify areas for improvement.